 You may apply for more than one scholarship and where there is a clash of assessment times we will endeavour to work out a timetable that allows you to attend the required assessments.

-The Dame Angela Rumbold Science Scholarship is awarded to those who have attended Surbiton High School since Year 7 and intend to pursue a Science related course at university.
+The Dame Angela Rumbold Science Scholarship is awarded to those who have attended Surbiton High School since Year 7 and intend to pursue a Science-related course at university.
 Candidates are required to sit the Sixth Form Academic Scholarship Test of Developed Ability and General Essay papers, plus a paper in Biology, Chemistry or Physics.
-You will be expected to study at least two Science subjects at A-level (Biology, Chemistry or Physics) and to demonstrate an interest in Science beyond the classroom in an interview with the Head of Science and a member of the Senior Leadership Team.
+You will be expected to study at least two Science subjects at A-level (Biology, Chemistry or Physics) and to demonstrate an interest in Science beyond the classroom.
+Shortlisted candidates will be notified and then interviewed by the Head of Science and a member of the Senior Leadership Team.

 Please produce a portfolio of recent work, showing a range of ideas and processes.
 Sculpture and other three dimensional work, or very large works, should be photographed.
 Shortlisted candidates will be invited to attend an assessment, which will consist of a one hour observational drawing skills test followed by an interview with the Director of Art and Assistant Director of Art.
 This discussion will include a number of questions on art and artists and your own work as presented in your portfolio.